-When buying a car there are many things that you need to consider – but did you know that the advertised car prices don’t always display the full cost you will need to pay?
-Dealers will include GST and luxury car tax if these are applicable, but they will often omit the on-road costs.
+When buying a car, you need to consider many things, but did you know that the advertised car prices don’t always display the full cost you will need to pay?
+Dealers will include GST and luxury car tax if applicable, but they will often omit the on-road costs.

-Stamp duty is charged by state governments, rates vary by jurisdiction and some offer reduced rates for fuel efficient or even hybrid vehicles.
+State governments charge stamp duty, rates vary by jurisdiction, and some offer reduced fuel-efficient or even hybrid vehicles.

-Stamp duty is determined by the value of the car – mid-tier models will have a higher stamp duty to an entry-level model.
-But did you know that if you add options to your new vehicle, such as a body kit or up-sized wheels, you’ll pay more.
+The car’s value determines stamp duty – mid-tier models will have higher stamp duty than the entry-level model.
+But did you know that if you add options to your new vehicles, such as a body kit or up-sized wheels, you’ll pay more?

 Compulsory third-party insurance